Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 - Add more beans and veggies such as diced zucchini, green pepper and less meat for a budget-friendly, and fiber-rich version.

-- Make it spicy, add ¼ to ½ teaspoon cayenne pepper to taste.
+- To make it more spicy, add 1/4 to 1/2 teaspoon of cayenne pepper according to your taste.

 Yes, it’s very easy to make this soup in a slow cooker.
 Follow the instructions on the recipe card until the vegetables and meat are cooked on top of the stove.

 Transfer the cooked ingredients to a slow cooker, and add the broth; cook for 3 hours on low.
 Stir in the beans and chopped cilantro.
-Thicken the soup with a slurry of 1 tablespoon of flour mixed with ¼ cup water.
-Gradually stir in the slurry until the soup is a consistency that you like.
+Thicken the soup with a slurry of 1 tablespoon of flour mixed with 1/4 cup water.

 You might also like these soup recipes